Alperdec/AnnoyingBot/README.md

 ## details
 **A discord bot**

-Grammarbot uses the spellcheck module I built: https://github.com/Alperdec/SpellChecker to check and correct user's chats.
+Grammarbot uses the spellcheck module I built to check and correct user's chats.
 In addition to this it is connected to a RESTful API built using **express** and **javascript** and stores points on **firestore**.
 The source code for this can be found in **/grammarbot/grammarbot-backend/functions/index.js**

 The pointsystem module can be found in **util.py**